Title

 Fidel V. Ramos clarifies the authority and functions of the Presidential Anti-Crime Commission, establishing it as a coordinating body for law enforcement agencies to enhance the fight against criminality while preventing overlapping responsibilities.

-No, pursuant to Executive Order No. 3, the PACC shall not conduct independent police operations or investigations.
+No. The PACC shall not conduct independent police operations or investigations.

-Operational control over task forces composed entirely of representatives from one implementing law enforcement agency is retained by that agency.
-For task forces composed of representatives from multiple agencies, operational control is exercised by the agency whose representative is designated to lead the task force.
+Operational control is exercised by the implementing law enforcement agency whose representative is designated to lead the task force.

-All policy decisions are made by a majority vote of all the members of the PACC as a collegial body.
+As a collegial body, policy decisions are taken by a majority vote of all its members.

 Analyze Cases Smarter, Faster